sileht/mergify-demo/README.md

-# demo
+# Demo of Mergify.io

-Demo of Mergify.io
+You can send pull requests on this and have fun.